patrick-crawford/WEB422-Backup/notes/angular-testing-intro.md

 End-to-end tests explore the application <em>as users experience it</em>.
-In e2e testing, one process runs the real application and a second process runs protractor tests that simulate user behavior and assert that the application respond in the browser as expected.</p>
+In e2e testing, one process runs the real application and a second process runs protractor tests that simulate user behavior and assert that the application responds in the browser as expected.</p>
     </td>
   </tr>
 </tbody></table>